AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### Adding a restaurant

-1. Adding a restaurant while the list is empty

 * Prerequisites: None.

+1. Adding a restaurant to the restaurant directory

-    1. Test case: `add n/McDonald's hp/68928572 a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743 t/halal t/fastfood` <br>
+    1. Test case: `add n/McDonald's hp/68928572 a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743
+    t/halal t/fast food` <br>
-       Expected: A new restaurant called McDonald's is added to the list, its phone number,address and tags are shown in the restaurant directory, the output box shows the corresponding details of the added restaurant aswell.
+       Expected: A new restaurant called `McDonald's` is added to the list, its phone number, address and tags are shown in the restaurant directory, the output box shows the corresponding details of the added restaurant as well.

 ### Deleting a restaurant

+* Prerequisites: There must be at least one restaurant in the current directory.

 1. Deleting a restaurant while all restaurants are being shown

-   * Prerequisites: There must be at least one restaurant in the current directory.

    1. Test case: `delete 1`<br>
       Expected: First restaurant is deleted from the list.
 Details of the deleted restaurant shown in the status message.